What is a homeowner loan?

 What is a secured loan?

 A secured loan is a loan that’s secured against an asset.
-The asset needs to be something you own, and this is known as “collateral”.
+The asset needs to be something you own and is known as collateral.
 The collateral required may vary, depending on the amount you’re looking to borrow, because it needs to be enough to cover the loan amount.
-Common examples include your car or home.
-You need to be careful when taking out a secured loan, because failure to keep up with your repayments could see the loan provider repossess the collateral you offered.
-An unsecured loan doesn’t require collateral.

 Who are homeowner loans suitable for?